jamesbachini/BlockPress/README.md

 In the future it might be possible to embed the BlockPress-SDK into browsers so the decentralized web could be loaded directly without DNS using a URL like: bp://0xjames-news/my-first-webpage

 0xjames-news would be the name of the site that loads the code modules to render the layout and my-first-webpage would load that individual post with the authors content.

-Filecoin

 Developers could customise their own sites by building javascript modules similar to react modules which can then be stored on-chain and shared between users.